rvamsikrishna/flutter_fluid_slider/README.md

   by dragging.

-  - The slider passes the new value to the callback but does not actually change state until the parent widget rebuilds the slider with the new value.
+  - The slider passes the new value to the callback but **does not actually change state until the parent widget rebuilds the slider with the new value**.

   - If null, the slider will be displayed as disabled.